1935 Winter 100

 The 1935 Winter 100 was a motor race held at the Phillip Island circuit, near Cowes on Phillip Island, in Victoria, Australia on 3 June 1935.

-The race, which was organised by the Light Car Club of Australia, was staged over 16 laps, a total distance of 100 miles.
+The race, which was organised by the Light Car Club of Australia, was staged over 16 laps, a total distance of 105.104 miles.

 It was contested on a handicap basis with the first car scheduled to start 21 minutes before the Scratch car.

-The race was won by A Barrett driving a Morris Cowley from a handicap of 20 minutes 30 seconds.
-JW Williamson (Riley Imp), who started from Scratch, set the fastest race time and the fastest race lap and was placed second on handicap.
+The race was won by Alf Barrett driving a Morris Cowley from a handicap of 20 minutes 30 seconds.
+Bill Williamson driving a Riley Imp started from Scratch, set the fastest race time and the fastest race lap and was placed second on handicap.